hamlet2k/SphereConnect/docs/project/grok/use_cases.markdown

-# SphereConnect Use Cases and Flows (v1.6)
+# SphereConnect Use Cases and Flows (v1.7)

 This document outlines key use cases and interaction flows for the SphereConnect MVP, modularized by functionality.
 Flows are visualized using Mermaid sequence diagrams for clarity.
 Update as needed for new features or refinements.
-Aligns with `mvp_grok.markdown` v23.
+Aligns with `mvp_grok.markdown` v24.

 ## Module 1: Registration
 ### Use Case: User Registration
 - **Persona**: User (Solo Player buyer persona).
-- **Goal**: Register, auto-create personal guild (`is_solo=true`, `is_deletable=false`), gain full access (except delete).
+- **Goal**: Register, auto-create personal guild (`is_solo=true`, `is_deletable=false`), gain full access (except delete) via `super_admin` access level.
 - **Preconditions**: No existing user.
-- **Success Criteria**: User and personal guild in DB, redirect to login.
+- **Success Criteria**: User, personal guild, and `super_admin` access level in DB, redirect to login.
 - **Flow**:
 ```mermaid
 sequenceDiagram